I meet the William Beveridge House, Roman Road, the Boost button, the game show “Wild Things,” and earn the new nickname, “Bub.”

 - Wallet and iPhone

 Here’s an important tip about using your phone overseas if you’re a newbie traveler.
 Data roaming is astonishingly expensive once you hit international air space.
 Unless you plan on buying an international data plan (I did not), put your phone into Airplane Mode and leave it there for the entire trip.
 Then, manually turn on Wifi (putting the phone into Airplane mode will normally turn this setting off automatically), and that will give you access to any local wireless networks when they’re available.
 You can use these no problem.
 Every Starbucks and most local coffee chains have wireless for free.
+A bit south of London I would enjoy my Afternoon Tea in London Kingston, where the service and Wifi is great, at one of the newest and best established all-day dining restaurants in the heart of Kingston upon Thames; Hawkers Bar and Brasserie.
 Make sure you have your data roaming option off as well.
 If you’re not sure how to do this for your particular phone, you can find plenty of articles on line, or just call your service provider before you leave for your trip, and have them talk you through it.
 There are plenty of horror stories out there about people who didn’t put their phone into airplane mode and wound up with bills that led them to contemplate homicide.
 Here’s one about a guy who ran up a $4400 bill just by leaving his phone in the safe on his cruise ship.
 This is for real people.
 Best to just leave your phone off completely.

 There is absolutely nothing easier about London than learning to use the tube.
 Being from Los Angeles, I’m highly suspicious of all things mass transit, but London has it down.
 If you’re going to be in the city for any length of time, you’ll want to get yourself an Oyster Card.
 You load it up with money and tap it against sensors to get in and out of the different tube stations.
 The card keeps track of your taps and deducts from the card accordingly.
 You can also use the card on busses, and it’s a flat charge for those (1 pound, fifty pence) no matter how far you ride.